jasonliang-dev/spry/website/guides/hot-reload.md

 end
 ```

-You can even set the reload interval to 0 if you want to poll for changes
+You can even set the reload interval to 0 if you want to poll for changes as
-every frame.
+fast as possible, but it increases the chance that Spry is reading the file
+you want to write to, and it wastes disk usage.

 To disable hot reloading, set `hot_reload` to `false` in `spry.conf`.